 “I like good brilliance and contrast with no extinction and no table reflection.
 However, optics is a matter of choosing your priorities and trade-offs.
 Sometimes you must give up something in order to make gains in other areas.
-That was especially true during the process of optimizing this design,” explained Perkins, whose fascination with rocks, gems, and minerals began in the fourth grade.
+That was especially true during the process of optimizing this design,” said Perkins.

-The brilliance and contrast he sought were achieved, he added.
-However, it required Perkins to accept a slight table reflection.
-Although this is something physicists and fellow gem designers have said is common and nothing to worry about, Perkins says that’s easier said than done.
-Yet, in this case, once he accepted the reflection, he was able to see that the gem fractures the light in a most satisfying way, he said.
+To achieve proper brilliance and contrast, Perkins had to accept a slight table reflection.
+This is something physicists and fellow gem designers have said is common and nothing to worry about.
+By accepting the reflection, he was able to see that the gem fractures the light in a most satisfying way.

-Feedback from other designers, gem cutters, and connoisseurs about this design has been nothing but positive, which, Perkins said, reminds him to accept compliments and trust in the opinions of knowledgeable friends.
+Feedback from other designers, gem cutters and connoisseurs about this design has been positive, which, Perkins said, reminds him to accept compliments and trust in the opinions of knowledgeable friends.

 3 Keys to Cutting Peridot

-2. Some of the cleanest peridot seems to come from Pakistan and China.
-Although, I also like Arizona peridot.
+2. Some of the cleanest peridots seem to come from Pakistan and China.
+Although, Perkins also likes Arizona peridot.

 3. Polishing can be difficult.
 Most cutters say to polish with aluminum oxide.
-However, I have the best luck with a BATT LAP with 3,000 diamond for pre-polishing and another BATT LAP with 100,000 diamond.
-I use paraffin-based candle oil as a lubricant for both BATT laps.
+Perkins has the best luck with a BATT LAP with 3,000 diamonds for pre-polishing and another BATT LAP with 100,000 diamonds.
+He uses paraffin-based candle oil as a lubricant for both BATT laps.

 History of Techniques

-By various accounts the development of the round brilliant cut is the result of an evolution of techniques and the mathematical formulation of Marcel Tolkowsky, the author of the revolutionary reference Diamond Design, Perkins explained.
+By various accounts, the development of the round brilliant cut is the result of an evolution of techniques and the mathematical formulation of Marcel Tolkowsky, the author of Diamond Design.

-Over the years, cutters of colored gems derived their cutting angles by extrapolating them from diamond cutters and the refractive index of material they wanted to cut, he further explained.
+Over the years, cutters of colored gems derived their cutting angles by extrapolating them from diamond cutters and the refractive index of the material they wanted to cut.

-Perkins’ first exposure to gemstone cutting and design came when he was in seventh grade, during a meeting of the Akron, Ohio Gem & Mineral Club and The Medina Gem & Mineral Society, of which his family belonged.
-A man by the name of George Morse had built his own machinery, drew diagrams by hand, and cut quartz gems.
+Perkins’ first exposure to gemstone cutting and design came when he was in seventh grade, during a meeting of the Akron, Ohio, Gem & Mineral Club and The Medina Gem & Mineral Society.
+A man named George Morse had built his own machinery, drew diagrams by hand and cut quartz gems.

 “When I saw what he could do, I was hooked on faceting,” said Perkins, who immediately asked his parents for a machine to begin faceting work.
 However, it wouldn’t be until the early 1990s before Perkins purchased his own equipment and got down to work.

-For the last nearly 30 years he’s been honing his craft and enjoying related exploration, achievement, an opportunity to share what he’s learned.
+For nearly 30 years Perkins has been honing his craft and enjoying related exploration, achievement and an opportunity to share what he’s learned.
 One of the most beautiful aspects, as Perkins demonstrates, is the chance to always be learning.